WhoBrokeTheBuild/stephenlw.com/content/post/creating-a-hugo-site.md

     ├── data
     ├── layouts
     ├── themes
-    |   └── your-theme-here
     └── static
         ├── css
         └── js

-### TOML
+## TOML

-In this guide I will be using TOML (Tom's Obvious Minimal Language) for it's simplicity, and it being the default used by Hugo.
+In this guide I will be using [TOML](https://github.com/toml-lang/toml) (Tom's Obvious Minimal Language) for it's simplicity, and it being the default used by Hugo.
 Before starting Hugo development I had never heard of TOML before, so here's a quick introduction for anyone else seeing it for the first time.

-    # This is a Comment
+<pre><code class="highlight language-toml ini"># This is a Comment

 title = "TOML Example"
 showsomething = false
 count = 4
 date = 1979-05-27T07:32:00-08:00 # First class dates

 [author]
     name = "Stephen Lane-Walsh"

 [params]
     items = [ "item1", "item2", "item3" ]
     subitems = [
         ["item1.1", "item1.2"],
         ["item2"]
     ]
+</code></pre>

-### Markdown
+## Markdown

 All content used by Hugo is written in Markdown.
-I won't give an example justice, so if you don't know what Markdown is you can check it out here http://commonmark.org/.
+I won't do an example justice, so if you don't know what Markdown is you can check it out here http://commonmark.org/.

-### Hugo Config
+## Hugo Config

 The config file is the heart of your site, without this hugo won't even run.
 All config and metadata in Hugo can be expressed in either TOML, YAML, or JSON.
 Hugo